2011 Cricket World Cup final: Indian innings

 India had a wobbly start, with Virender Sehwag and Sachin Tendulkar both dismissed early by Lasith Malinga, leaving them struggling at 31 for two.
 Sehwag was trapped LBW for a duck on the second ball of the innings.
 Tendulkar started with some good strokes, racing to 18 off 14 balls, but then edged a catch to wicketkeeper Sangakkara.
 Virat Kohli and Gautam Gambhir started the recovery with some fluent stroke play and quick running between wickets, taking India to 114 before Kohli was caught-and-bowled by Tillakaratne Dilshan for 35.
 When he was on 30, Gambhir mistimed a shot off the bowling of Suraj Randiv, sending the ball high up in the air, but Nuwan Kulasekara could not hold on to a difficult chance at long off.
 Kohli and Gambhir put together an 83-run partnership before Kohli's dismissal.
 Dhoni came in after Kohli to bat at number five, usually the position of Yuvraj Singh.
 Both Kohli and Dhoni are right-handed batsmen, while Gambhir and Yuvraj are left-handed.
 Along with other considerations, by coming ahead of Yuvraj, Dhoni ensured there would be a right-left batting combination between him and Gambhir, which makes it difficult for the bowlers to get into a rhythm, and necessitates frequent field changes.
+Later many legends considered it as one of his many masterstrokes which he has taken in every final of ICC tournament (which he won) to clinch India to a victory.
 Both Gambhir and Dhoni emphasised on preserving the wickets, and later accelerating with a greater flow of boundaries.
 Gambhir and Dhoni added 109 for the fourth wicket with Gambhir scoring 97.
 Gambhir tried to bring up his century with a boundary, but his heaving bat failed to connect with the ball, and he was bowled by Thisara Perera.
 Following Gambhir's dismissal, 52 runs were required off 52 balls.
 Yuvraj Singh was the new batsman and along with Dhoni took India to victory, and Dhoni sealed the match hitting a six off Nuwan Kulasekara, when only 4 runs were required off 11 balls.
 Dhoni finished on 91 not out from 79 deliveries.
 Like in many other day-night matches in the subcontinent, dew started to form on the outfield grass in the night, making the ball damp and difficult to grip especially in the later part of India's batting.
 However, this was a known factor and was taken into consideration by the Sri Lankan captain when he chose to bat first after winning the toss.
 By crossing the target of 274, India had set a record for the highest successful run-chase in a World Cup final.